TMJ neck painBy Sally Ann Quirke | Filed under: Neck Pain, TMJ Pain

 She went to her doctor who referred her to me.

 On assessment, Tara had a compressed and tight left-sided TMJ.
-Also, her facet joints in the upper part of her neck were tight and restricted on palpation.
-I treated Tara on three occasions and her symptoms improved considerably.
+Also, when I palpated (examined) the facet joints in the upper part of her neck were tight and restricted.
+I treated Tara to ease this tightness on three occasions and her symptoms improved considerably.

 At the end of three sessions she reported her pain to have improved by about 70%.
-From my perspective her movement had also improved by 70% but I was unable to resolve it fully so I referred Tara to a dentist specialising in TMJ.
+From my perspective her movement had also improved by 70% but I felt I would be unable to resolve it fully so I referred Tara to a dentist specialising in TMJ.

 8 weeks later Tara had a full range of movement and was pain free.
 She felt confident biting into apples again!